NotAShelf/notashelf.dev/packages/astro-email-obfuscation/README.md

 # Astro Email Obfuscation

 An Astro integration that obfuscates email addresses in your built HTML files to protect them from scrapers and spam bots.
-Designed for static sites with multiple obfuscation methods.
+Features advanced obfuscation methods with layered defense capabilities, based on empirical testing[^1] for maximum effectiveness.

+[^1]: I tested it on my own setup, hope it counts.

 ## Features

-- **Multiple obfuscation methods**: ROT18, Base64, reverse text, and character deconstruction
+- **Several obfuscation methods**: ROT18, JavaScript concatenation, SVG rendering, CSS hiding, and more
-- **Client-side decoding**: Interactive email reveal with JavaScript
-- **No inline styles required**: Clean markup, styling handled by your CSS
+- **Method chaining**: Apply multiple obfuscation techniques in sequence for layered defense
+- **Selective targeting**: Process email text, mailto links, or both
+- **Accessibility focused**: Screen reader compatible with proper ARIA labels and fallbacks
-- **Build-time processing**: Zero runtime overhead for static sites
+- **Zero runtime overhead**: Build-time processing for static sites
-- **Configurable**: Exclude specific elements and customize placeholder text
+- **Customizable**: Exclude elements, customize placeholders, and configure behavior
+- **Development friendly**: Skip obfuscation in development mode for rapid iteration

 ## Installation